 Leslie T. Sharpe

 Leslie T. Sharpe is an author, editor, and educator.
 She began her editing career at Farrar, Straus & Giroux and is currently an editorial consultant specializing in literary nonfiction, literary fiction, and poetry.
 A member of PEN American Center, she is the author of Editing Fact and Fiction: A Concise Guide to Book Editing (Cambridge University Press), which is regarded as a “modern editing classic.”
 Leslie has also a been a regular contributor to Newsday’s “Urban ‘I’” column, and her essays and articles have appeared in a wide variety of publications including the Chicago Tribune, Christian Science Monitor, Global City Review, International Herald Tribune, New York Times, New York Tribune, Philadelphia Inquirer, San Francisco Chronicle, and Village Voice; The Villager; The Writer; and Psychology Today.
-She recently finished her memoir, Our Fractured, Perfect Selves, and her new book, The Quarry Fox and Other Tales of the Wild Catskills, a lyric, narrative look at the wild animals of the Catskill Mountains, will be published by The Overlook Press.
+Her book, The Quarry Fox and Other Tales of the Wild Catskills, a lyric narrative look at the wild animals of the Catskill Mountains, was published by The Overlook Press in 2017.
+The Quarry Fox is an Independent Book Publisher Gold Medal Award Winner for Excellence.
+The Quarry Fox audiobook, which Leslie narrates, was published by Silver Hollow Audio.
 Her poems for children have appeared in Ladybug Magazine, and she is currently at work on a poetry collection, Little Possums Book of Poems.
 Leslie has taught writing and editing at Columbia University, New York University and the City College of New York.